 Yes, DaCast users can stream high definition feeds, exact bitrate of which is dependent on the encoder being used to live stream.
 To stream at HD, please select a bitrate over 1.4MB a second and a resolution that is 720p or higher.

 This guide will help you stream on a DaCast channel using the ManyCam encoder.
 Please follow these steps: 1) If you don’t have this encoder installed already, please download it here: https://manycam.com/ There is a free version available with limited features.
 2) Login to your DaCast account, select the channel you want to stream on and […]

 While DaCast was created with high quality and HD streaming in mind, the DaCast system allows users to select the exact type of quality they want.
 You can go as low as 200 kilobytes per second if you feel this will better meet your needs, or even lower if your encoder will support it.

 To stream, DaCast needs ports 80, 443 or 1935 open to stream.
 The service checks first on 1935 when streaming.
 Most setups should have these ports already opened by default.
-To find this, you can use the Command Prompt.
-Please search for how to use the command prompt for your particular version of windows, although most […]
+You can find what ports are open on a OS X version of Mac fairly easily by doing the following: Open Network Utility, located in the […]